Warning: Spoilers Off applies to this page. Proceed at your own risk.

 Gilgamesh, as he does in so many other ways, barely fails at beating Chaos to a Title Drop with his "Ultimate Illusion".

 The intro emphasizes pretty well the ridiculous extremes to which the Rule of Cool is taken for this game to exist.
-It is a five-minute long Square-animated CG FMV sequence of the twenty combatants in one gigantic battle royale that includes, among other such moments, Squall squaring off with Sephiroth while running up a glacier, Zidane and Kefka clashing in midair, the Light Warrior, the Onion Knight, Cecil, and Cloud all ganging up on Garland, Tidus and Zidane pulling a Fastball Special against Exdeath, Terra and Ultimecia having a long-range magic duel, Firion swinging through the air on a grappling-hook-knife-thing after being knocked off the platform by Jecht... the list goes on and on.
+It is a five-minute long Square-animated CG FMV sequence of the twenty combatants in one gigantic battle royale that includes, among other such moments, Squall squaring off with Sephiroth while running up a glacier, Zidane and Kefka clashing in midair, the Warrior of Light, the Onion Knight, Cecil, and Cloud all ganging up on Garland, the Onion Knight dodging one of Cloud of Darkness's gigantic particle beams, Tidus and Zidane pulling a Fastball Special against Exdeath, Terra and Ultimecia having a long-range magic duel, Firion swinging through the air on a grappling-hook-knife-thing after being knocked off the platform by Jecht, Tidus dodging Kuja's insane magic barrage, Cloud and the Warrior of Light protecting Terra from a lethal attack from The Emperor... the list goes on and on.
 Perhaps the greatest thing is that practically all of these physics-defying extravagances are actually more or less achievable in the gameplay itself, subverting Cutscene Power to the Max for the first time in a Square game in a long time.

 The Fastball Special Tidus and Zidane pull off?
 Both of them are in midair.
 Tidus jumps into the air just fast enough for Zidane to wrap his tail around Tidus' ankle so Tidus can essentially kick him at Exdeath.
 Now that is an Indy Ploy.

-Squall and Zidane's Destiny Odyssey modes provide a twofer: Squall goes to confront Ultimecia alone, and when she congratulates him for being heartless and selfish enough to abandon the other heroes, proves her wrong with a "World of Cardboard" Speech declaring his belief in the Power of Trust and the Power of Friendship.
+Squall and Zidane's Destiny Odyssey modes provide a twofer: Squall goes to confront Ultimecia alone, and when she congratulates him for being heartless and selfish enough to abandon the other heroes, proves her wrong with a speech declaring his belief in the Power of Trust and the Power of Friendship.
 He announces his willingness to take on both Ultimecia and Garland by himself to make the others' lives easier, preparing to fight both of them at once...

 Honestly, that entire speech by Squall, I could see what was going to happen (that someone would show up and help; I just had no idea who), and it didn't detract from the sheer awesomeness of the scene AT ALL.